pablrod/perl-Dash/README.md

 # DESCRIPTION

-This library is a port of [Plotly's Dash](https://dash.plot.ly/) to Perl.
-As the official doc says: _Dash is a productive Python framework for building web applications_.
+This package is a port of [Plotly's Dash](https://dash.plot.ly/) to Perl.
+As the official Dash doc says: _Dash is a productive Python framework for building web applications_.

-This Perl packge is a humble atempt to ease the task of building data visualization web apps in Perl.
+So this Perl package is a humble atempt to ease the task of building data visualization web apps in Perl.

 The ultimate goal of course is to support everything that the Python version supports.

+The use will follow, as close as possible, the Python version of Dash so the Python doc can be used with minor changes:

+- Use of -> (arrow operator) instead of .
+- Main package and class for apps is Dash
+- Component suites will use Perl package convention, I mean: dash\_html\_components will be Dash::Html::Components, although for new component suites you could use whatever package name you like
+- Instead of decorators we'll use plain old callbacks
+- Instead of Flask we'll be using [Mojolicious](https://metacpan.org/pod/Mojolicious) (Maybe in the future [Dancer2](https://metacpan.org/pod/Dancer2))

+In the SYNOPSIS you can get a taste of how this works and also in [the examples folder of the distribution](https://metacpan.org/release/Dash) or directly in [repository](https://github.com/pablrod/perl-Dash/tree/master/examples)

 # STATUS